js376/friendswithbetinitapi/README.md

 # FriendsWithBetinIt API

-NodeJS RESTful API with MongoDB for personal React Native application, which is a betting application for close friends
+NodeJS RESTful API with MongoDB for personal React Native application, which is a betting application for close friends.

+Requirements:
+  - NodeJS
+  - Postman
+  - Express.JS